atteks-za/athenkosi-portfolio/Automated Infrastructure Provisioning with Terraform/Project.md

 ## 2. Introduction

 This project demonstrates the use of **Terraform** to automate the provisioning of AWS infrastructure.
 Instead of manually creating cloud resources, Infrastructure as Code (IaC) is used to define, deploy, and manage infrastructure in a consistent and repeatable way.

-The project focuses on deploying a **custom VPC and an EC2 instance** without using a load balancer.

 ---